Why Winning Auto Cases in Michigan Is So Challenging

 - Excess economic loss after the first three years of No-Fault lost wages.

-This recovery is only after the personal injury suffered by an automobile accident victim has been found to pass Michigan’s “threshold law.”
-The increasing harshness with which Michigan’s injury threshold law is being interpreted has led to increasing specialization amongst Michigan attorneys who might normally have handled car accident cases in the past.
+These recoveries are available only after the personal injury suffered by an automobile accident victim has been found to pass Michigan’s “threshold law.”
+The harshness of Michigan’s injury threshold law has led to increasing specialization amongst Michigan attorneys who might normally have handled car accident cases in the past.

-Michigan, in addition to being a no fault state, is also one of an even smaller number of states that has legislated a threshold test that a person injured in a car accident must first cross over before they can recover non-economic damages from any automobile accident.
-This injury law requires that any injury be objectively manifested, be to an important body function of the person injured, and affect that person’s ability to lead his or her normal life.
+Michigan, in addition to being a No-Fault state, is also one of an even smaller number of states that has legislated a “threshold test” that a person injured in a car accident must first cross over before they can recover non-economic damages from any automobile accident.
+This injury law limits pain and suffering compensation awards only to those victims who can show they have suffered “a serious impairment of body function” which is defined as “an objectively manifested impairment of an important body function that affects the person’s general ability to lead his or her normal life.”
+(MCL 500.3135(5))

 Third Reason: Interpretation of the Serious Impairment law has not yet been preserved in a statute

 In 2010, the Michigan Supreme Court decided McCormick v.
 Carrier, which restored the true meaning and original intent of the threshold law as expressed by the “serious impairment of body function” requirement.

 In overruling the disastrous, judge-made law from the high court’s 2004 ruling in Kreiner v.
 Fischer, the McCormick court explained what the law actually requires car crash victims to show in order to collect pain and suffering compensation: